mitzygarcia2608/PyBer_Analysis/README.md

 # PyBer_Analysis

-# Overview of the Analysis
+# Overview of the Analysis:
 I was tasked with performing and analysis on PyBer ride sharing data in order to help improve access in underserved neigborhoods.
 The analysis consisted of obtaining summary statistics of the data. visualizations were also created in order to better display the information.

-# Results
+# Results:

 ![image](https://user-images.githubusercontent.com/111592990/202876122-0609b8b0-0a2a-4bd6-bb36-58bb429d8d09.png)